joestubbs/coe379L-sp25/docs/projects/project04.rst

 approved in order to submit the final project. **Commit your initial proposal to your project 4 git repository.**

-We will review all initial proposals by end of day Wednesday, April 17th.
-For proposals that need modifications, we will notify you before class on Thursday, April 18th, and you should schedule time with us soon thereafter to understand any changes that need to be made.
+We will do our best to review all initial proposals by end of day Tuesday, April 22nd.
+For proposals that need modifications, we will notify you before class on Tuesday, April 22nd, and you should schedule time with us soon thereafter to understand any changes that need to be made.
 We will make the following times available for people to discuss:

-* Thursday, April 18th: 1-2pm; 3:30pm (after class)
+* Tuesday, April 22nd: 1-2pm; and 3:30pm (after class)
-* Friday, April 19th: most times will be available
+* Thursday, April 24th: 1-2pm; 3:30pm (after class)

 Git Repository
 --------------
 The project products should be saved into an organized git repository, similar to the way